Functional Safety Management

 5.4 Document and configuration management

 Documentation is a key aspect of the functional safety standards.
 Some have even said that "if it isn't documented, then it didn't happen".
 This is certainly very true when it comes to functional safety assessment and audit.
-Without good documentation, there is very little an assessor or auditor can do except conclude the worst outcome.
+Without good documentation, there is very little an assessor or auditor can do except conclude non-compliance.

-The need for SIS documentation has now been made normative.
+The need for SIS documentation has now been made normative in IEC 61511 edition 2.
 It is now a shall, not should requirement to describe the installation, have it accurate and up to date, easy to understand and fit for purpose.
-In addition to these requirements, all SIS documentation must show traceability back to the hazard and risk analysis phases.
-This means demonstrating a clear link from each SIF in an SIS back to each hazard, other protection layers, and the risk gap the SIF is designed to fill.
+In addition to these requirements, all SIS documentation must show traceability back to the hazard and risk analysis phase.
+This means demonstrating a clear link from each SIF in an SIS back to each hazard, other protection layers, and the risk gap each SIF is designed to fill.

 There are some very simple, yet effective, things that can be done to manage documentation: